School crossing patrol

 Request a replacement School Crossing Patrol

-Following the notification from an existing SCP to resign, the Headteacher (or designated officer) must contact the KCC Safer Mobility Team by emailing firstname.lastname@example.org to receive authorisation to recruit a replacement patrol.
+Following the notification from an existing SCP to resign, the Headteacher (or designated officer) must contact the KCC Safer Active Journeys Team by email to firstname.lastname@example.org to receive authorisation to recruit a replacement patrol.
 The decision to authorise recruitment will be based on the same assessment and Road Safety GB criteria used to initially grant establishing a school crossing patrol.
+All recruitment will be undertaken by the KCC SAJT for KCC funded patrols, and support provided to schools for others as required.

 Parents and carers may regard the provision of a patrol as an indication that Kent County Council are assuming responsibility for the safety of their children on their journey to and from school.
-However, they remain responsible for ensuring their children's safety to and from school even where a patrol is provided.
+However, it remains the responsibility for parents and carers to ensure their child’s safety to and from school, even where a patrol is provided.

-Schools should ensure that they can provide emergency cover by arranging for a relief patrol or having another member of staff trained to cover.
+Schools should consider requesting for a relief patrol that can provide emergency cover either by recruitment or having another member of staff trained to cover.
 If this is not possible, the school should inform parents and carers as soon as possible, so they are aware there will be no patrol provided.

 Advice to give parents and carers